lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 on the /scratch filesystem or at local scratch disks.

-**Please note**: We have set `ulimit -c 0` as a default to prevent users from filling the disk with the dump of a crashed program. bash -users can use `ulimit -Sc unlimited` to enable the debugging via analyzing the core file (limit coredumpsize unlimited for tcsh).
+**Please note**: We have set `ulimit -c 0` as a default to prevent users from filling the disk with the dump of crashed programs. `bash` users can use `ulimit -Sc unlimited` to enable the debugging via analyzing the core file.